Roy Roebuck

-Roy Delville Roebuck (born 25 September 1929) is a British Labour Party politician and journalist.
+Roy Delville Roebuck (25 September 1929 – 17 December 2023) was a British Labour Party politician and journalist.
 He was the Member of Parliament for Harrow East from 1966 to 1970.

 Early life

-Roebuck was born in Manchester in September 1929.
+Roebuck was born in Manchester on 25 September 1929.
 He served in the Royal Air Force for his National Service from 1948 to 1950, working as a wireless operator in the Far East Air Force.
 From 1950 to 1966, he was a journalist, working for the Stockport Advertiser, Northern Daily Telegraph, Yorkshire Evening News, Manchester Evening Chronicle, News Chronicle, Daily Express, Daily Mirror and Daily Herald.
 Roebuck was also assistant editor of Forward, a socialist newspaper.
 He became a freelance journalist in 1966, and was a columnist for the London Evening News from 1968 to 1970.

 Political career

 Roebuck unsuccessfully fought Altrincham and Sale for Labour in 1964 and at a 1965 by-election.
 He was elected as the Member of Parliament for Harrow East in 1966, an election which his party won, in which he gained the marginal seat from the incumbent Conservative Anthony Courtney.
 In Parliament, Roebuck was a member of the Select Committees on Estimates (1968–70) and the Parliamentary Commissioner (1968–70).

-From 1966 to 1967, he was an aide to George Wigg, the Paymaster-General.
+From 1966 to 1967, Roebuck was an aide to George Wigg, the Paymaster-General.
 Roebuck was a founder member of the Labour Common Market Safeguards Committee in 1967.
 At the 1970 general election, when he lost the seat to the Conservative candidate Hugh Dykes.
 Roebuck unsuccessfully stood in Leek, another marginal seat, at the February 1974 general election.